circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 {: class="table table-striped"}

 ###### **`filters`**
-Filters can have the key `branches`.
+Filters can have the key `branches`. **Note** Workflows will ignore job-level branching.
+If you use job-level branching and later add workflows, you must remove the branching at the job level and instead declare it in the workflows section of your `config.yml`, as follows:

 Key | Required | Type | Description
 ----|-----------|------|------------